H-1B Approvals vs. Employee Layoffs

 Who Is Being Laid Off?

-- •January 2026 (16,000 layoffs): Announced cuts target AWS (Amazon Web Services), advertising, and Twitch—divisions with heavy concentrations of software development and engineering roles.
+• January 2026 (16,000 layoffs): Announced cuts target AWS (Amazon Web Services), retail, Prime Video, and HR - divisions with heavy concentrations of corporate and technical roles.

 The overlap is substantial.
 Amazon is simultaneously laying off software engineers and related technical workers while sponsoring thousands of H-1B workers for the same job titles.
 This suggests the H-1B program is not filling genuine talent gaps but rather providing access to a labor pool with lower wage expectations and reduced job mobility.